 The main reason why pigmentation occurs is due to excess melanin developing in some areas of the skin.
 Melanin is a type of pigment that absorbs the sun’s harmful UV rays to protect the skin.
 The more melanin present in the skin, the deeper the skin color.
 Due to different reasons, the body may overproduce it, leading to hyperpigmentation.

 Snail mucin was found to have antimelanogenic properties that hinder melanin production.
 Hence, it may help reduce the appearance of hyperpigmentation (6).
+According to Board Certified Dermatologist Dr. Sanusi Umar, ”The mucin is also rich in peptides.
+Peptides and antioxidants help with fading any dark spots on the skin.
+Add to that the photoprotectivei XThe property of a substance to be able to provide protection against damage from the sun’s harmful UV radiation. quality of snail mucin and those qualify the secretion as an effective cream to fight hyperpigmentation.”
 This, coupled with its ability to increase cell turnover, may prove to be immensely effective at doing the job!

 5. Reduces Scarring